Khaled-Mahmmoud/MyCompetitiveProgramming/Geometry/Lines.md

 // this cases: line1(0,0,1,1),line2(1,1,2,2) and line1(0,0,1,1),line2(2,2,3,3)
 // you have to use below code to check if two segment intersect
-// and above code to find intersect point int ccw(point a, point b, point c)
+// and above code to find intersect point
+/*
+Where is c relative to segment a-b? ccw = +1 => angle > 0 or collinear after b point c is counter-clockwise about segment a-b cw = -1 => angle < 0 or collinear after a point c is clockwise about segment a-b
+Undefined = 0 => Collinar in range [a, b].
+Be careful here */
+int ccw(point a, point b, point c)
 {
     point v1(b - a), v2(c - a);